Reepham, Norfolk: Town sign

 The town sign was designed by the local high school and installed in 1992.
 Carved by the then head of Craft Design & Technology Mr. Geldard, and painted by male student Kerry Daniels, it depicts three of each of the following elements: churches, villagers, farm labourers, sheep, lambs and "sisters" and refers to a myth that three sisters were each responsible for building a church.
 In fact, the three churches were built over several generations.

 Transport

 Roads

 The B1145, which connects King's Lynn with Mundesley, runs through the town.

 Railway

 Reepham is no longer connected to the National Rail network.
 The nearest station is in Norwich, 14 miles away.

 History

 By 1882, the town had two stations, located on different tracks and each managed by a separate railway company.
-Whitwell station was on the M&GN's Norwich City to Melton Constable branch line.
+Whitwell station was on the Midland and Great Northern Joint Railway's Norwich City to Melton Constable branch line.
 Reepham station was on the GEN's Wroxham to County School station line.
 In 1960, the tracks were joined by the construction of the Themelthorpe Curve; the work was carried out by British Rail, to facilitate the movement of concrete products from Lenwade.

 Today, the railway trackbed forms the Marriott's Way, a long-distance footpath between Norwich and Aylsham; both former stations are notable stops on the path.